semver/semver/semver.md

 No, but use good judgment.
 A 255 character version string is probably overkill, for example.
 Also, specific systems may impose their own limits on the size of the string.

+### How do I handle nightly or other development releases?

+Development releases can be handled using either the pre-release or the metadata / build component of the version string.
+If you know the version number you are working towards for the next official release, you can use that version number for development releases and add pre-release identifiers to mark them as such, since pre-release versions have a lower precedence than the corresponding normal version.

+If you don't know the version number of the next official release, you can keep using the previous version number for development releases, and add metadata identifiers to mark them as "post-release" development releases, since metadata versions have higher precedence than the corresponding normal and pre-release versions (note that this applies since version 2.1.0 of the specification).

 About
 -----